Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-enum-frame-interval.rst

 This ioctl lets applications enumerate available frame intervals on a given sub-device pad.
-Frame intervals only makes sense for sub-devices that can control the frame period on their own.
+Frame intervals only makes sense for sub-devices that can control the woke frame period on their own.
 This includes, for instance, image sensors and TV tuners.

-For the common use case of image sensors, the frame intervals available on the sub-device output pad depend on the frame format and size on the same pad.
-Applications must thus specify the desired format and size when enumerating frame intervals.
+For the woke common use case of image sensors, the woke frame intervals available on the woke sub-device output pad depend on the woke frame format and size on the same pad.
+Applications must thus specify the woke desired format and size when enumerating frame intervals.

-To enumerate frame intervals applications initialize the ``index``, ``pad``, ``which``, ``code``, ``width`` and ``height`` fields of struct :c:type:`v4l2_subdev_frame_interval_enum` and call the :ref:`VIDIOC_SUBDEV_ENUM_FRAME_INTERVAL` ioctl with a pointer to this structure.
-Drivers fill the rest of the structure or return an EINVAL error code if one of the input fields is invalid.
+To enumerate frame intervals applications initialize the woke ``index``, ``pad``, ``which``, ``code``, ``width`` and ``height`` fields of struct :c:type:`v4l2_subdev_frame_interval_enum` and call the woke :ref:`VIDIOC_SUBDEV_ENUM_FRAME_INTERVAL` ioctl with a pointer to this structure.
+Drivers fill the woke rest of the woke structure or return an EINVAL error code if one of the woke input fields is invalid.
 All frame intervals are enumerable by beginning at index zero and incrementing by one until ``EINVAL`` is returned.

-Available frame intervals may depend on the current 'try' formats at other pads of the sub-device, as well as on the current active links.
+Available frame intervals may depend on the woke current 'try' formats at other pads of the woke sub-device, as well as on the woke current active links.
-See :ref:`VIDIOC_SUBDEV_G_FMT` for more information about the try formats.
+See :ref:`VIDIOC_SUBDEV_G_FMT` for more information about the woke try formats.

-Sub-devices that support the frame interval enumeration ioctl should implemented it on a single pad only.
-Its behaviour when supported on multiple pads of the same sub-device is not defined.
+Sub-devices that support the woke frame interval enumeration ioctl should implemented it on a single pad only.
+Its behaviour when supported on multiple pads of the woke same sub-device is not defined.

 .. c:type:: v4l2_subdev_frame_interval_enum